-Other metals and minerals are far more beneficial to human health.
+Metals and minerals are beneficial to human health when consumed in the right way.
 Some of them are so vital that we can't imagine life without them.
 You may even find these in the mineral drinks you see at the drugstore.

 These metals and minerals exist in the body in a delicate balance.
 Having too little or too much may upset this delicate balance and cause health issues.

-This article will run you through everything you need to know about essential metals.
+This article will run you through everything you need to know about essential metals and minerals.

 What Do Essential Metals Do?